 Heavenly Hugs Hat Ministry

 Those who like to knit and crochet are invited to make beautiful creations for others.
 Born out of the grief of one of our members, the Heavenly Hugs Hat Ministry strives to care for others with the warmth of a hat and the love and prayers that come with it.
 The Hat Ministry has made hats for newborn infants, children of the Congregation, graduating high school seniors, local hospital pediatric units, and homeless neighbors.

 Loaves & Fishes

 The gospel of Matthew tells of Jesus feeding 5,000 people with five loaves of bread and two fish (Matthew 14:13-21).
 We are not miracle workers at the Congregation, but when someone is in need, we offer to ease their burden with the gift of meals.
 Whether it is during the joy of welcoming a newborn to the family or during the grief of losing a loved one, the gift of a meal or several meals can be a blessing.

-We welcome all who long to follow Jesus Christ to formally join us as members of the Congregation at Duke Chapel.
-Currently, we have approximately 500 members of diverse ages, races, and sexual orientations, who come to us from all parts of the Triangle.
+We welcome all who long to follow Jesus Christ to formally join us as members of the Congregation at Duke University Chapel.
+Currently, we have nearly 500 members of diverse ages, races, and sexual orientations, who come to us from all parts of the Triangle.
 Singles, couples, and families are welcome.
 Those with and without ties to Duke University are welcome.
 Those who live in the area permanently, as well as those who are here for a short stay, are welcome.
 Please consider exploring membership in the Congregation by participating in the new member class, which is a four-week class held on Sunday mornings at 9:45 a.m. offered in both the fall and the spring.
 While you are waiting for the membership class, please join our ministries in education, mission, and fellowship.
+For more information on membership, please contact Carol Gregg.

 Our prayer ministry prays faithfully for members, friends, and visitors in need.
 Prayer requests are held in confidence and may be emailed at any time to [email protected].